-Perspective | Ruth Bader Ginsburg gave her life to country — and her heart to the performing arts
+Perspective | Ruth Bader Ginsburg gave her life to the country — and her heart to the performing arts

 Schreck added: “I took the notes.”

 One of the young actresses in the show, Thursday Williams, who engages in a nightly debate over the Constitution with Schreck, took away something even more profound from her encounter with Ginsburg.
-The justice invited her to Washington, to spend time in her chambers and became a mentor in the process.
-Now a sophomore majoring in public policy and the law at Trinity College in Hartford, Williams, 19, called Ginsburg “my powerhouse, my backbone.”
+The justice invited her to Washington, to spend time in her chambers, and became a mentor in the process.
+Now a sophomore majoring in public policy and the law at Trinity College in Hartford, Conn., Williams, 19, called Ginsburg “my powerhouse, my backbone.”

 “I want to go to Columbia Law School because of her,” the teenager said, adding that she found a picture of Ginsburg in law school, in a sea of male faces.
-“I thought, ‘She was the only female in that picture and it was like she was not intimated,’ ” Williams added.
+“I thought, ‘She was the only female in that picture, and it was like she was not intimated,’ ” Williams added.
 “Because of seeing that, nothing intimidates me.
 Nothing.”

 You like to think that out of all the ovations audiences gave to Ginsburg over the years, the vibrant send-off from a young woman such as Williams makes the loudest noise.